Crosario12005/FESWork.5/README.md

 Hello my name is Cristian Rosario and I am using this space as my work and portfolio space apologies if the start is a little messy however I had some technical difficulties to get to this point.
+I am decently new to front-end developing however I tend to pick up things pretty quickly.